How Do You Choose The Best Ski Goggles?

 Smith I/O Mag – $270-300

-The Anon M4 ski goggles stand out as one of the only goggles that is compatible with toric and cylindrical lenses.
+The Anon M4 ski goggles stand out as one of the only goggles on the market that is compatible with toric and cylindrical lenses.
 Why would you need the dual compatibility?
 Good question, but it does provide two distinct looks, all with one pair of goggles.
-Anon’s Perceive lens is right up there with other top-brand optics, yielding crisp visuals and enhanced contrast.
+Anon’s Perceive lens is right up there with other top-brand optics, yielding crisp visuals and enhanced terrain definition.

 Our favorite thing about the Anon M4 is the magnetic lens connection called Magna-Tech.
 It’s literally just magnets and makes for slick lens changes no matter where you are.
 A spare lens comes standard.
-The M4 also features Anon’s proprietary MFI face mask connection, which is basically more magnets that hold an Anon neck gaiter snug to the goggles for gapless coverage.
-It’s not really a backcountry thing, but it’s nice for storm days at the resort.
+The M4 also features Anon’s proprietary MFI face mask connection, which uses more magnets to secure an Anon neck gaiter snug to the goggles for totally gapless coverage.
+It’s not really a backcountry thing, but it’s a nice feature for storm days at the resort.
 Check availability online